 - Was this the part where I give in and laugh?

-- I summoned the courage and asked why he couldn't talk to me with kindness.
-I came to his office to talk human-to-human, and the whole conversation had me feeling worse than before.
+- I asked why he couldn't talk to me with kindness.
+I came to talk human-to-human, and the whole conversation had me feeling worse than before.

-Since I didn't hear back from HR, I sought out another person to discuss.
 The next option was speaking to a member of management staff.
-I messaged a manager in my department, Tom, and didn't get a response.
+I messaged Tom in my department and didn't get a response.
 I then asked Cora, another manager in my department, to meet with me.

 Once I arrived home and collected my thoughts, I emailed HR detailing the incident.
 There was already a pending discussion about Greg's continued bullying and intimidation planned for next week.

-I reiterated to HR that this was a pattern indicative of his hostile and disrespectful behavior toward women.
+I reiterated to HR that this was a pattern indicative of his hostile behavior toward women.

 - What are the three hindrances to my current job?